-Whenever a customer is buying your product or service, you want them to pay for it.
 To do so, you will need to have a payment gateway to accept debit cards, net banking and credit cards on your website.

 A payment gateway helps to process different types of payments — without it, you won’t be able to securely charge your customers when they buy items from your website.
 There are many payment gateway providers in India like Instamojo, PayPal, CCAvenue or BillDesk.

 Some platforms offer built-in checkout and payment processing tools.
 For example, GoDaddy’s Online Store enables you to securely accept all major credit cards, PayPal and Apple Pay — but not all service providers do.

 - Does the platform’s merchant account accept all currencies and offer SSL certificates?

 - What forms of payment can you accept through your account?
 Credit cards, personal checks, wire transfers, or money orders?

 - How about PayPal or Stripe?